 The chicken here is super affordable and unfussy, ideal for those who don’t like pretense or large price tags.
 The sides are also solid if uninventive.
 (Think: deli-style coleslaw, BBQ baked beans, hushpuppies, etc.) Consequently, Little Pigs has a dedicated following of locals and casual regulars.
-It’s the kind of place where you’ll eat off of plastic plates with plastic utensils, and if you go often enough they’ll remember your name.
+It’s the kind of place where you’ll eat off of plastic plates with plastic utensils and thin napkins.
+And, if you go often enough, they’ll remember your name.
 Stop by if you want to try broasted chicken, or if you want to take your own, thorough account of the best fried chicken in Asheville.
 This place has been around since 1963 for a reason.

 Homegrown (For Fried Chicken Biscuits with Gravy)